Ricardosgeral/relier/README.md

 ## Hardware

 The hardware components required to make the *relier* acquisition system are indicated here.
-Instructions about the way those pieces are connected are also presented.
+Instructions about the way those components are connected are also presented.
 Just for reference, some links and prices of the components are also presented.

-The *Hardware* is composed by these three main parts:
+The *Hardware* is composed by:
 1. ***Server*** and its peripherals,
 2. ***Acquisition system box***, linking the server and the sensors, and
 3. ***Sensors*** (4 with analog output and 3 with digital outputs).